jorroll/rschedule/docs/README.md

 ### Setup

 rSchedule supports multiple date libraries though a [`DateAdapter`](./date-adapter) interface.
-To get started, you need to import the date adapter for your chosen date library (see the [`DateAdapter`](./date-adapter) section for more information).
+To get started, you need to import the date adapter for your chosen date library (see the [`DateAdapter`](./date-adapter) section for more information). _Note: you can only use one date adapter at a time in a project._

 Create an `rschedule.ts` (or `rschedule.js`) file in your project which configures rSchedule locally.
 Instead of importing objects from `@rschedule/core`, you'll import them from this local file.